amohammed6/musqratt/index.md

 </p>

 <p>
   Our project is <strong>MusQraTT</strong>, an MQTT-SN broker built in Rust on CompositeOS.
 By building the Broker in Rust, we guarantee memory safety and performant code from the language.
 CompositeOS, a research operating system built at GW allows MusQraTT to have competitive transmission latencies.
+We have removed any added transmission and processing latencies from industry standard systems to provide an optimal solution for real-time and latency sensitive applications.
 </p>

 ### Features

-* <em>performance metrics</em>
+* Performs exponentially better than industry standard, Musquitto
-* Competitive Transmission Latencies
+* Competitive transmission latencies
-* Lightweight runtime optimized for realtime systems at the Edge
+* Lightweight runtime optimized for real-time systems at the Edge
-* Support for UDP clients
+* Support for MQTT-SN specific clients